-Canon 1D Mark IV versus Canon 5D Mark II
+Canon 1D Mark IV vs 5D Mark II

-The Canon EOS-1D Mark IV and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in October 2009 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 5D Mark II provides 21 MP.
+The Canon EOS-1D Mark IV and the Canon EOS 5D Mark II are two professional cameras that were revealed to the public, respectively, in October 2009 and September 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (5D Mark II) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 5D Mark II provides 21 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon 5D Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably smaller (29 percent) than the Canon 1D Mark IV.
 Moreover, the 5D Mark II is markedly lighter (31 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.